 A venue to encourage communication across services to influence policy and fiscal responsibility on Energy, Environment, Safety, and Occupation Health Initiatives in order to prevent duplicity and boost collaborations.
-NDCEE provides reach-back to needed SMEs and a timely contractual mechanism to obtain all Energy, Environment, Safety, and Occupational Health goals.
+NDCEE provides an opportunity to engage with DoD subject matter experts in Energy, Environment, Safety, and Occupational Health.

 In accordance with the NDCEE Operating Principles, the members shall